virtuozzo/cloudscripting-docs/docs/reference/events.md

 ### onAfterSetEntryPoint

-This event will be called after the [*setEntryPoint*](/reference/docker-actions/#docker-environment-variables) action.
+This event will be called after the <a href="http://docs.cloudscripting.com/reference/docker-actions/" target="_blank">*setEntryPoint*</a> action.
 It is executed for every docker container upon setting the entry point.
 The *onAfterSetEntryPoint* event is applied for Docker containers only.

 **Event Placeholders:**